sschneider138/simple-local-chatbot/readme.md

 * DevOps: Docker for application containerization

 # Runing the application
-Since the application is dockerized, simply run the `start.sh` script to build and start the containers.
+Since the application is dockerized, simply run the `run.sh` script to build and start the containers.
 The application is accessible on port [localhost](http://localhost).
 API keys are not needed since this AI model runs locally.
 The only prerequisite is that Docker is installed on your computer.